Thank you for visiting the INDIA HP Store

 Suggested rig for this game: Immerse yourself in playing Risk of Rain 2 with the HP Pavilion 17t gaming laptop, which provides a 17.3-inch diagonal FHD, anti-glare, and WLED-backlit screen with a sleek, narrow bezel for maximum viewing experience.
 And the full-size island-style backlit keyboard with a numeric keypad is ideal for control and tactile feedback.

+One of the more popular third-person shooter games on PC, this game is a must-have.
 Before there was Fortnite, there was PlayerUnknown’s Battlegrounds, or PUBG (pronounced pub-GEE) as it is often referred to.
 The unusually titled game has an unusual origin.
 PUBG was created by an amateur coder, but serious gamer, Brendan Greene, whose online Gamertag handle was “PlayerUnknown.”

 Inspired by the Japanese cult-hit film Battle Royale and the book The Hunger Games, Greene created a variant mod of an existing mod(!!) of a game called ARMA 2.
 He took the mod DayZ which turned the open-world tactical shooter ARMA 2 into a zombie-apocalypse game and turned it into DayZ: Battle Royale! where players were pitted against each other and the zombies, in shrinking safe zones.